-Dining Dollars allow residential and commuter students, faculty, and staff to purchase food and beverages at both on and off-campus locations via a declining balance attached to their MMC ID.
+Dining Dollars allow residential and commuter students, faculty, and staff to purchase food and beverages at both on and off-campus locations via a declining balance attached to their Mobile OneCard.
+Through MMC’s special partnership with Grubhub, you can use your Dining Dollars to buy food from hundreds of restaurants nationwide, as well as from our on-campus Café, The Nugent Lounge Coffee Shoppe, and the 55 th Street C-store.
 Dining Dollars can also be used in the Griffin Gear School Store!

 Benefits of using Dining Dollars:

-Convenience: As an MMC student, you will always have your student ID with you for building access and library usage, so there is no need to worry about carrying cash or a credit card.
-You can also track your spending or check your current balance in your student portal.
+Convenience: As an MMC student, you will always have your Mobile OneCard with you for building access and library usage, so there is no need to worry about carrying cash or a credit card.
+You can quickly access your Grubhub app on your phone to place an order for pick up between classes, or before you go home for the day.
+You can also track your spending or check your current balance in the OneWeb page.

 Easy to Add: Running low on Dining Dollars?
-It’s easy to add (or have your parents add!)
+It’s easy to add (or have your friends and family add!)
 Dining Dollars to your account.
-To add additional Dining Dollars to your account, please visit the Center for Student Services (lower level of Nugent) or click here to add money online.
+To add additional Dining Dollars to your account, please visit the Center for Student Services (lower level of Nugent Hall).

 Carry-over: Any funds not used by the end of the academic year will be carried over until you graduate or withdraw.

 Helps with Budgeting: The tiered options are offered so that families can better budget for the student’s planned Dining Dollars usage.
 The amount initially selected will be added to the student’s billing statement so that it can be included in any e-cashier monthly payment plan budget.

 Residential students can choose from three Dining Dollar amounts for each semester:

 - $1500 (minimum required for residents)